shabbychef/BWStest/README.md

 ## Under the alternative

-Here we replicate figure 2A of Baumgartner _et al._.
-We draw two samples from the normal distribution, both with unit standard deviation, letting _a_ be the difference in means.
+Here we replicate figure 2A of Baumgartner _et al._ We draw two samples from the normal distribution, both with unit standard deviation, letting _a_ be the difference in means.
 We check the empirical rejection rate at the 0.05 level for a few different tests.
 As in Baumgartner, we find that the lowly t-test